sujatann/M2-EmbSys/Project/README.md

 • Testing
 The measurement  repeatability  and  stability  over  time  are  important  for determining the size of errors and corrections’ calculation.

+## Assumptions:
+* While working this project in hardware mode the output can be seen so clearly as we bring the object near or far from the sensor.
+* Here in software mode i.e,in simulIDE also we can see the similar output by changing  the value of the variable the corresponding distance calculated also changes.

  5.1 HIGH LEVEL TEST PLAN/Unit test plan
 | Test ID |	Description |	Input	| Expected Output|	Actual Output	|Passed/Not |
 |---------|-------------|-----------|----------------|------------------|-----------|